HOTFIXEZ/MemberDock/README.md

 Some credit has to go to these guys for inspiring me to re-make this plugin made with the help of Grok build mode/fast mode.

-Latest version before mine fixed by: https://github.com/munkaylol
+Latest version before mine by: https://github.com/munkaylol

 Originally Made By Beard Design